-Sanction Explanation Disciplinary A written warning may be issued when the individual's conduct or Warning disciplinary involvement merits official admonition.
+Sanction Explanation Disciplinary Warning Loss of Privilege A written warning may be issued when the individual's conduct or disciplinary involvement merits official admonition.
 Disciplinary warning is a written notice that the conduct in question was inappropriate and that future incidents will be treated more severely.
 The warning is recorded in the confidential discipline records of the Student Services Office.
-Loss of Privilege Loss of privilege is the withdrawal of the right to participate in a specified activity, or to use a specified service, for a specified period of time.
+Loss of privilege is the withdrawal of the right to participate in a specified activity, or to use a specified service, for a specified period of time.
 Loss of privilege is recorded in the confidential discipline records of the Student Services Office.
 Fine The levying of a monetary fine may be utilized as a sanction.
-The intended purpose of the fine is to deter future violations and the amount of the fine should reflect this intended purpose, as well as the relative D (1) seriousness of the offense.
+The intended purpose of the fine is to deter future violations and the amount of the fine should reflect this intended purpose, as well as the relative seriousness of the offense.
 Restitution Restitution requires the student or organization to reimburse the University or complainant for damages caused by their conduct.
 The fact and amount of the restitution is recorded in the confidential discipline records of the Office of Student Services.
-Disciplinary Work Disciplinary sanctions may be issued in the form of work assignments, Assignment such as campus or local area work projects.
-Failure to complete the work nissignment assignment within the time allowed will result in additional sanctions.
+Disciplinary Work Assignment Disciplinary sanctions may be issued in the form of work assignments, such as campus or local area work projects.
+Failure to complete the work assignment within the time allowed will result in additional sanctions.
 Counseling A student may be required to attend educational counseling that it is deemed appropriate.
-Residence Hall Residence hall suspension is the separation of the student from his or her Suspension residence hall for a definite period of time.
+Residence Hall Suspension Residence hall suspension is the separation of the student from his or her residence hall for a definite period of time.
 In appropriate circumstances, specific conditions for re-admittance may be imposed.
-The student's D: : !! parents will be notified of a residence hall suspension.
-Disciplinary A student or organization placed on disciplinary probation is required to Probation comply with all restrictions imposed by the terms of the probation, and to generally behave in accordance with all University rules and regulations for the period of probation.
-Failure to abide by the imposed restrictions, or any violation of any University rule or regulation, will result in more severe sanctions, up to and including suspension, expulsion, revocation of recognition or dissolution.
-While on disciplinary probation, the student or organization membership may be prohibited from participation in varsity sports or other extracurricular activities.
-The student's parents may be notified of the probationary status.
-Disciplinary probation is recorded in the confidential discipline records of the Student Services Office.
-Disciplinary Disciplinary suspension may exclude the student from registration, class attendance, residence on campus, the use of University facilities, or all of Suspension the above, for a specified period of time.
-In unusual circumstances (when the presence of the student on campus is deemed to be acceptable). suspension may be deferred to the end of the term.
-In the intervening time period, the privilege of the use of University facilities will be withdrawn, unless specific permission is obtained from the Dean of Student Services.
-The student's parents will be notified of the suspension status.
-Upon completion of the period of suspension, the student may request to be readmitted.
-A three-person Panel, selected by the Dean of Student Services, will review the following information: 1.
-Academic admission standard of 2.50 G.P.A.
-2. Prior disciplinary record 3.
-Availability of on-campus housing 4.
-Reasoning stated in request to return letter The decision of the Panel is a final decision and could result in denial of admission, loss of privileges or other disciplinary measures.
-Any violations of University policy after the student is readmitted will likely result in expulsion.
-In the case of organizations, suspension prohibits the organization from participating in any University sanctioned activities or events, or otherwise operating as an organization, during the period of suspension.
-Any violation of the terms of the suspension will result in the revocation of recognition and dissolution of the organization.
-Disciplinary Disciplinary expulsion is the permanent withdrawal of the privilege of registration, class attendance, or residence on the campus with no Expulsion possibility of readmission.
-Access to campus will be restricted, and visiting campus or attending events is at the discretion of the Assistant Dean of Student Services (requests must be made 48 hours in advance).
-Parents of the student will be notified of the disciplinary expulsion.
-In the case of an organization, "disciplinary expulsion" will be in the form of permanent revocation of recognition and dissolution, without the possibility of reinstatement at any time in the future.
+The student's parents will be notified of a residence hall suspension.